Gertrude Sinha Hirsch: Return to Santiniketan

-In October 1951, an exhibition of Kiron's paintings and Gertrude's textiles was held at the Institute of Foreign Languages, Davico's in Connaught Circus, Delhi.
-The exhibition was inaugurated by Mr Toyberg Frandzen, the Danish Ambassador to India.
-In a review of this exhibition, the art critic Charles Fabri wrote of Gertrude's textiles:"They are exquisite, most unusual, admirably executed, and they have been selling on the first day like hot cakes."It was at this exhibition that Sinha met Indira Gandhi and befriended her.
-Indira Gandhi became an admirer of Kiron's paintings and of Gertrude's hand-printed textiles, and purchased many works, which she displayed in public offices and gifted to foreign visitors and dignitaries.
-She inaugurated Kiron and Gertrude's exhibition at the Freemason's Hall in December 1952, a review of which included more glowing remarks by Charles Fabri about Gertrude's textiles:"The hand-printed textiles on view are works of art, and no doubt about it.
+In October 1951, an exhibition of Kiron's paintings and Hirsch's textiles was held at the Institute of Foreign Languages, Davico's, in Connaught Circus, Delhi.
+The exhibition was inaugurated by Toyberg Frandzen, the Danish Minister to India.
+In his review, art critic Charles Fabri wrote of Gertrude's textiles:

+"They are exquisite, most unusual, admirably executed, and they have been selling on the first day like hot cakes."

+It was at this exhibition that Hirsch met Indira Gandhi and became friends with her.
+Gandhi later became an admirer of Kiron's paintings and Hirsch's hand-printed textiles, purchasing many works for display in public offices and for gifting to foreign visitors and dignitaries.
+She also inaugurated their exhibition at Freemasons' Hall in December 1952.
+Reviewing this exhibition, Fabri again praised Hirsch's textiles:

+"The hand-printed textiles on view are works of art, and no doubt about it.
 The blocks are designed and cut by hand by these two admirable artists, Mr and Mrs Sinha, based on folk art and combined into astonishingly original, striking, and attractive patterns.
 There is marked advance even from last year's work, and the variety of patterns is greater.
 Nothing like it has been produced anywhere, and Christmas shoppers will lose their hearts the moment they enter this fairyland of prints.
-The prices are reasonable."From 1957 to April 1960, Sinha was affiliated with the Women's Co-op Industrial Home in Uday Villa, 24 Parganas, Kolkata.
-The Co-op was a small-scale training centre with the aim of reviving cottage and home industry by developing skills in refugee women from East Bengal.
-The Co-op was also the design centre of the All India Handicrafts Board, and it played host to various artists and studio potters.
-In March 1959, Sinha teamed up with Californian artist Jane Woolverton - whom she had met in Santiniketan - to hold an exhibition of Sinha's textile designs and Woolverton's paintings at Artistry House on Park Street in Kolkata.
-Of that exhibition, one newspaper reviewer said of Sinha's works:"Mrs Sinha's works deserve particular mention as effective examples of printing of woven material.
+The prices are reasonable."

+From 1957 to April 1960, Hirsch was affiliated with the Women's Co-operative Industrial Home in Uday Villa, 24 Parganas, Kolkata.
+The Co-operative operated as a small-scale training centre aimed at revitalising cottage and home industries by developing skills among refugee women from East Bengal.
+It also served as the design centre of the All India Handicrafts Board and hosted numerous artists and studio potters.

+In March 1959, Hirsch collaborated with Californian artist Jane Woolverton—whom she had met in Santiniketan—to hold an exhibition of Hirsch's textile designs alongside Woolverton's paintings at Artistry House on Park Street in Kolkata.
+One reviewer noted:

+"Mrs Sinha's works deserve particular mention as effective examples of printing of woven material.
 She has adapted exquisite designs from temple reliefs and statues as well as toys and has drawn her inspiration from various folk styles, primitive art and Santal village scenes.
 For multicoloured designs combination blocks have been used successfully and their application on batik techniques in one piece is of great interest.
 In her use of a variety of colour shades the principles of colour harmony are carefully observed.
-A wealth of pictorial suggestions add enrichment to her finished products whose completeness as works of art makes it difficult to think of a happier combination of artist, printer, and dyer."By 1959, Kiron and Gertrude's woodblock prints and textile designs were well known enough to be featured in the Encyclopedia of World Art, and their sales were not restricted to India - they were stocked in Sydney by Marion Hall Best in her interior design shop.
+A wealth of pictorial suggestions add enrichment to her finished products whose completeness as works of art makes it difficult to think of a happier combination of artist, printer, and dyer."

+By 1959, the Sinhas' woodblock prints and textile designs were sufficiently recognised to be featured in the Encyclopedia of World Art.
+Their works were also sold internationally, including in Sydney by interior designer Marion Hall Best.